ccdmb/predector/README.md

 for all following commands you can just substitute podman for docker.

 If you're using docker, you may need to use `sudo docker`.

+You can copy-paste the entire command below directly into your terminal.
+Modify the source tar archive filenames if necessary.

 ```bash
 curl -s https://raw.githubusercontent.com/ccdmb/predector/0.0.1-dev.2/Dockerfile \